Automatic Routability Predictor Development Using Neural Architecture Search: Experimental Results

-\textbf{Feature Extraction \& Training.} For each layout in the target dataset, we follow Section~\ref{sec:feature extraction} to perform feature extraction.
-Each feature tensor uses $224\times 224$ resolution and contains 16 channels.
-We employ the following hyperparameters to conduct model training for both searching and final evaluation in our experiments.
-We train our model for 45 epochs with Adam optimizer~\cite{kingma2014adam} with batch size 128 and a fixed learning rate of $0.001$.
-To combat overfitting and improve generalisation, we use a L2 weight decay of $10^{-9}$ and Swish activation~\cite{ramachandran2017searching}.
+For each layout in the target dataset, we follow Section~\ref{sec:feature extraction} to perform feature extraction.
+Each feature tensor uses $224\times 224$ resolution and contains 17 channels.
+We employ the following hyperparameters to conduct model training for both searching and final evaluation in our experiments: We train our model for 45 epochs with Adam optimizer~\cite{kingma2014adam}, a batch size of 48, and a fixed learning rate of $0.0005$.
+To combat overfitting and improve generalization, we use a L2 weight decay of $10^{-5}$ and ReLU activation.